stianeklund/eighty-eighty/README.md

 E.g: `cargo test --package eighty-eighty --bin eighty-eighty test::tests::preliminary -- --nocapture --exact`

-* Note there is currently no support for other games nor separate game files.
+#### Running Space invaders:
+Please make sure you build the project as `release`, otherwise it will run at slow speeds.

+`cargo run --release invaders.rom`

+You will have to source the rom files, e.g: `invaders.h, invaders.e, invaders.f` on your own.

+Please note rom files with the naming: `972, 970` etc are _not_ compatible.
+The sha1sum of the combined rom is: `2c6e7301635fcb5c9b845a97fcb2632eb7fbcbf8`, alternatively md5sum:
+`fb811510805726d9cb498df74cb20472`

-If you have multiple files you can merge them with `cat` or a similar util.
+If you have multiple files you can merge them with `cat` or `copy \b`

+##### Merging the invaders rom files into one file:

+Linux, Unix, MacOS:

+* `cat invaders.h invaders.g invaders.f invaders.e > invaders.rom`

+Windows:
+* `copy /b invaders.h+invaders.g+invaders.f+invaders.e invaders.rom`

 ---